c-core-labs/drift-forecasting/README.md

 1. The first lines of the function define some constants, including densities for air, seawater, and ice, ice albedo, latent heat of fusion for ice, the earth gravitational acceleration and angular velocity, drag coefficients for air, water, and wave drift forcing on an iceberg, added mass fraction of an iceberg, and radius of the Earth.
 The paths to the bathymetric data (bathy_data_path) and the metocean forecast data files (rootpath_to_metdata) are defined.
 The iceberg initial latitudes/longitudes, time, waterline lengths, id numbers, grounded statuses, and forecast time are pulled from the Observation(s) class instance (obs) and put into list format if they are not already.
 The deg_radius variable sets the number of latitude-longitude grid points on the forecast ocean variables grid for temporarily trimming down the grid to within that number of grid points from the iceberg to save time on grid interpolation.

-2. Five nested functions are defined within the rcm_iceberg_drift_deterioration_forecaster function:
+2. Four nested functions are defined within the rcm_iceberg_drift_deterioration_forecaster function:

-•	The first function calculates the distance and azimuthal bearing between two latitude/longitude coordinates,
-•	The second function calculates the latitude/longitude coordinate at a given distance and course from an initial latitude/longitude coordinate,
+•	The first function calculates the latitude/longitude coordinate at a given distance and course from an initial latitude/longitude coordinate,
-•	The third function calculates the easterly and northerly iceberg acceleration vector components from the sum of the forcings acting on the iceberg,
+•	The second function calculates the easterly and northerly iceberg acceleration vector components from the sum of the forcings acting on the iceberg,
-•	The fourth function is for numerically solving the iceberg acceleration integration to drift velocity, and
+•	The third function is for numerically solving the iceberg acceleration integration to drift velocity, and
-•	The fifth function calculates the new iceberg waterline length, draft, sail cross-sectional area, and total mass after deterioration.
+•	The fourth function calculates the new iceberg waterline length, draft, sail cross-sectional area, and total mass after deterioration.

 The forces considered in the function for iceberg drift are the (e.g., see Lichey and Hellmer, 2001; Kubat et al., 2005; and Eik, 2009):